-The massive management consulting industry continues growing, but not without pains.
-It has yet to integrate big data or automate processes, making it scalable only so long as qualified individuals continue to move into the industry.
-While 2018 and 2019 saw the industry dip its proverbial toe into the waters of high-tech, it needs to enhance its digitization in numerous areas in 2020 to continue its rather unprecedented growth.
+The massive management consulting industry continues growing, but not without pain.
+It has yet to integrate big data or automate processes, making it scalable only as qualified individuals continue to move into the industry.
+While 2020 and 2021 saw the sector dip its proverbial toe into high-tech waters, it needs to enhance its digitization in numerous areas in 2023 to continue its unprecedented growth.

 These top ten trends and top ten statistics in management consulting will apprise you of the areas your consultancy must focus on to continually grow and land new clients.